axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/config-blocks/_index.md

     Blocks may have parameters, but even if they do not, the reference must include opening and closing parentheses like in the previous example.

-The contents of the block will be inserted into the configuration when {{% productparam "abbrev" %}} is started or reloaded.
+The contents of the block will be inserted into the configuration when {{% param "product.abbrev" %}} is started or reloaded.

 ## Example: Reusing configuration blocks {#example-configuration-block}